How To Punch Correctly

 Ironically, effective punching technique is one of the most important concepts you can take from any self defense or martial arts class but unfortunately this subject is seldom addressed by the instructors.
 Perhaps they overlook its importance or they simply don't know what is involved when teaching a student how to punch from an analytical perspective.

-In a real self defense situation, you need to be able to strike your opponent from a diversification of angles, vantages and ranges of combat.
+In a real self defense situation, you need to be able to hit your opponent, from a diversification of angles vantages and ranges of combat.
 The only way to accomplish this essential requirement is to include fisted blows that can shower the opponent with hits from all possible angles.
 There's good reason why mixed martial arts (MMA) fighters and boxers rely heavily on punching skills and techniques.
 When executed correctly, punching techniques are a highly efficient and potent form of fighting.

 So what's the bottom line?
-If you want to learn how to fight and prevail in combat sports as well as reality based self defense, you must master the science of punching!
-Incidentally, I have a punching audio book that deals exclusively with teaching you the specifics of how to throw a punch.
-You might want to check it out when you are done reading this article.
+If you want to learn how to fight and prevail in combat sports as well as reality based self defense, you must understand and master the science of punching!
+Incidentally, the Body Opponent Bag is also a great tool for safely learning how to throw punches without injuring your hands.
+Once you feel comfortable with the Body Opponent Bag, you can then graduate to the Heavy Bag Training.

 To make a proper fist, make certain that your fingers are tightly clenched and that your thumb is securely wrapped around your second and third knuckles.
 You fist should look resemble a solid flat brick.
 Remember to keep in mind, if you can't make a proper fist, you won't be capable of delivering a punch!